heybourn/headwind/README.md

 `"headwind.removeDuplicates": false`

+### `headwind.prependCustomClasses`:

+Headwind will append custom class names by default.
+They can be prepended instead.

+`"headwind.prependCustomClasses": true`

 ### `headwind.runOnSave`:

 Headwind will run on save by default (if a `tailwind.config.js` file is present within your working directory).
 This can be toggled on or off.